qwx9/notes/net/algorithms/text/exact.direct.md

 ### The badchar rule

-We compare W and S left to right.
+We compare W and S right to left.
 On mismatch, we look backwards in W for the first occurrence of S[j], and jump the sliding window to align them.